arnav999/c-tutorial/README.md

 A simple practice in C or C++ programs is that we keep all the constants, macros, system wide global variables, and function prototypes in the header files and include that header file wherever it is required.

+8)Error handling :
+As such, C programming does not provide direct support for error handling but being a system programming language, it provides you access at lower level in the form of return values.
+Most of the C or even Unix function calls return -1 or NULL in case of any error and set an error code errno.
+It is set as a global variable and indicates an error occurred during any function call.
+You can find various error codes defined in <error.h> header file.

+So a C programmer can check the returned values and can take appropriate action depending on the return value.
+It is a good practice, to set errno to 0 at the time of initializing a program.
+A value of 0 indicates that there is no error in the program.

 for more resources